KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Improper-Session-Management.md

 1. The attacker provides trap page that contains image tag whose src value is `http://target-site/beacon.gif`.
 1. When a victim opens the trap page, an HTTP request for the beacon.gif is made to `http://target-site` but it will be handled by the fake web server.
 1. The fake web server makes a request to the real target site and fetch session ID, then respond to the victim's request with the fetched session ID.
-1. Finally the session ID for the target site that the attacker provides is set to the victime's web client.
+1. Finally the session ID for the target site that went through the attacker is set to the victime's web client.
 1. Then the victim makes the request to the target site over `HTTPS`, the web client will send the session ID that is set by the attacker.
 1. The victim login to the target site.
 Since the attacker knows the session ID, attacker also can browse the site under the victim's access privilege.